nayefalam/nayefalam/README.md

   where I am developing a model (or trying atleast) for football analysis (million dollar industry let me tell you).

-I can be reached on Linked in at linkedin.com/in/nayefalam and email: nayefalam77@gmail.com
+I can be reached on Linked in at linkedin.com/in/nayefalam and email: nayefalam77@gmail.com I also made a few games using unity and scripted them manually you can play them here if you want some entertainment :) https://nayef.itch.io/

 <!---